Rethinking Cancer Prevention and Treatment

 Published : Friday 29 December 2023

-In our pursuit of cancer treatments, the current system marginalises the untapped potential hidden within safe, affordable drugs, some of which have already shown significant promise against cancer ...
+In our pursuit of cancer treatments, the current system marginalizes the untapped potential hidden within safe, affordable drugs, some of which have already shown significant promise against cancer ...

 This article should not be considered health advice.
 It is provided from a lay persons perspective "as is".
 Please do your own research and if concerned about your health speak to a qualified professional.